pyxismedia/laboratory/packages/lab/README.md

 ## Objective

-Objective of this package is to provide as much as simplictic environment for making [atomic design](http://bradfrost.com/blog/post/atomic-web-design/).
+Objective of this package is to provide as much as simplictic environment using [bootstrap](https://getbootstrap.com) for making [atomic design](http://bradfrost.com/blog/post/atomic-web-design/).
 Please spend few minutes to understand what is going on.

 ## Structure